Butternut Squash, Chickpea & Coconut Curry

 Creamy butternut squash curry with chickpeas and spinach.
 Served with a crunchy fresh salad and flatbread to scoop it all up — delicious!

-A lovely box of organic products and a big box of veggies from Abel & Cole arrived on my doorstep last week.
+A lovely box of organic products and a big box of veggies from Abel & Cole arrived at my doorstep last week.
 The challenge was to create a delicious meal using them.

 I really wanted to include as many of the gorgeous goodies as possible.
 Too many to do that, but I tried.